 ► Contact Information

 Mosquito control for Adams County is provided by Vector Disease Control International (VDCI), formerly called Colorado Mosquito Control, with a local office at 7000 Broadway, Suite 108, Denver.
 VDCI performs mosquito trapping, larvaciding (treating standing water for mosquito larva), adulticiding (spraying for adult mosquitoes), and responds to mosquito complaints for Adams County.
 Visit our Mosquito Control page for more information.

-Recycling and Sustainability
+Recycling and Waste Diversion

 Check out this page for events and resources related to recycling events and resources and sustainability including:

 ► 2021 recycling events

 ► Recycling drop-off locations

 For the A-Z Recycling Guide, visit Tri-County Health Department’s (TCHD) website.